-Students explore the culture and civilization of the Japanese-speaking world.
+Students explore the culture and civilization of Spanish-speaking world.

 Through an investigation of the social, political, and artistic aspects of the target culture, students develop greater insight into the global implications of cultural practices.
-By comparing and contrasting their own culture with that of Japanese-speaking peoples, students develop the intercultural competency that allows them to recognize various perspectives on global issues and analyze alternative solutions.
-This course is taught in English.
+By comparing and contrasting their own culture with that of Spanish-speaking peoples, students develop the intercultural competency that allows them to recognize various perspectives on global issues and analyze alternative solutions.
+This course is taught in either English or Spanish, depending on the section.